 Dr. Hahnemann had an experience that in another system of medicines, medicine where administrator in a large physiological dose to suppress the symptoms but as a result great damage or injury was inflicted upon the human race, as well as large doses of medicine, causes discomfort to the patient in the administration.

 Dr. Hanemann said that the practice of medicine should not be the practice of drugging but only the minimum quantity of medicine should be administered. he means the smallest quantity of medicine, which is sufficient to cure such quantity only can be called harmless because they can never produce any form of organic damage. the second aspect of harmless is a method used by the physician should not be endangered the life of the patient

 E.g. the method of Venesection produced a loss of vital Fluids or some other produced organic damage and such harmful practices should not be conducted by a physician.

 Easily Comprehensible Principle

-Therefore Dr. Hanemann says that only cure can be described as an ideal when it is based upon the principal and not produced by the different method every time. the word comprehensively means the principal can be easily explain understood, it should not be that complicated that even the physician may fail to understand. this implies to natural principle which is always simple fixed defined and certain as allopathic practice do not have any fixed principle. they kept on inventing and publishing new theories every day and rejecting those of the tested years.
+Therefore Dr. Hanemann says that only cure can be described as an ideal when it is based upon the principle and not produced by the different method every time. the word comprehensively means the principle can be easily explain understood, it should not be that complicated that even the physician may fail to understand. this implies to the natural principle which is always simple fixed defined and certain as an allopathic practice do not have any fixed principle. they kept on inventing and publishing new theories every day and rejecting those of the tested years.
 Therefore a system of medicine needs a fix easily understandable principle to guide the physician.